librien/wavesurfer-player.js/README.md

 # wavesurfer-player.js
-An HTML5 / Javascript and jQuery audio player and playlist using https://wavesurfer-js.org waveform visualization.
+An HTML5 / Bootstrap / Javascript and jQuery audio player and playlist using https://wavesurfer-js.org waveform visualization.